Coaches must be current members of USA Hockey in order to register for the modules.

-SafeSport Training will be switching to a new platform between September 18 and October 2, 2017.
-After the transition date, anyone taking SafeSport training will need to create a new account on the new training platform and the “refresher” training program will not be available.
-If you are eligible to take the shorter SafeSport Refresher training (which is approximately 35 minutes long), you should complete that training BEFORE September 18th, after which your training will be valid for another two seasons.
+SafeSport Training has switched to a new platform as of October 2017.
+After this transition date, anyone taking SafeSport training will need to create a new account on the new training platform and the “refresher” training program will not be available.

 All coaches, instructors, managers, locker room monitors, travel chaperones, billet families and any off-ice trainers (all adults who are around the players) must go to maha.org and complete an Online Background Check.

 The screening will be good for two years.
 If you were screened in the 2017-18 season you do not need to complete the background screening again this season.
 The background screening scans a wide range of databases and is processed very quickly (usually within 1 - 3 days).
 There is a $12 cost to process your background screening.
 The fee will be collected through the website when you enter your information.
 CLICK HERE to start the MAHA Background Screening process.

 Find, register and attend the required certification clinic.
 (Cost is $45 plus any lunch fees if applicable) You can only attend one clinic per season and all coaches start at Level 1.
 (The coaching clinic season for Levels 1-3 officially runs from September 1 to December 31).
 Visit USA Hockey's Coaching Rules & requirements page.